xcatliu/blog/source/_posts/the_many_meanings_of_open.md

 ---
-Title: The Many Meanings of Open
+title: The Many Meanings of Open
 categories:
 - Life
 ---